+This FOA does not support an applicant's commercial activity.
 This FOA seeks to support basic research to advance understanding rather than to address commercial opportunities.
 Applications that propose research related to current commercial activity or current customer needs may be declined without merit review.